jbloomlab/dms_tools/docs/dms_matchsubassembledbarcodes.rst

 After a header line beginning with ``#``, each line has three space-delimited entries:

-    * The number of counts for a barcode (only including barcodes with at least one count).
+    * The number of counts for a barcode (including barcodes with no counts).

     * The barcode itself.